I’m sure you’ve heard…”you gotta study about 100 hours per hour of exam”, so if you’re writing Exam FM or P, that’s 250-300 hours!

 So now that you know that 300 hours may or may not be enough for you, how can you possibly plan your studying?
 How long do you need?

-For members that I coach in my Next Step Community, I usually create them a schedule that includes 400 hours of study time.
+For members that I coach in my Study Strategy Program, I usually create them a schedule that includes 400 hours of study time.
 That works out to about 34 hours per week since my program is 12 weeks long.

 But most students don’t end up using the full 34 hours each week.
 You see, we schedule out the hours, precisely what time they will be studying at during each day of the week and we also determine exactly what studying they need to get completed during those study hours (according to this schedule I’ve posted for everyone).
 So if a student gets done all their required studying without needing all their weekly hours then they get some extra free time to relax rather than study, or if they’re feeling extra ambitious they can move on to next week’s studying.